REQUIREMENTS AND PROCEDURE FOR SELECTION OF THE OIC YOUTH CAPITAL

 4.6.
 To strengthen the brotherly ties and promote the spirit of “unity”;

 4.7.
 To promote active youth participation through social, cultural, artistic and academic activities and to contribute to their personal development;

-- According to the Resolutions of the OIC Council of Foreign Ministers [Res.
-No.: 8/42-C (b)] and the ICYF-DC General Assembly [Res.
-No.: GA2/016/2014]the following are the main instruments and procedure for selection of hosts and implementation process of the OIC Youth Capital Programme:
+- According to the Resolutions of the relevant OIC Council of Foreign Ministers Sessions [Res.
+No.: 8/42-C(b) and 7/45-C(b)] as well as the ICYF-DC General Assembly [Res.
+No.: GA2/016/2014] the following are the main instruments and procedure for selection of hosts and implementation process of the OIC Youth Capital Programme:

 - Implementing Agency: ICYF-DC is Implementing Agency and responsible for development of the Programme’s implementation procedure and supervision of its realization.
 ICYF-DC cooperates with the OIC Member States and with relevant OIC Institutions within the framework of the Programme’s other implementation instruments as identified below.

 - The Selection Committee is responsible for final decision on City to become the next OIC Youth Capital; and it is composed of members of ICYF-DC Board; a representative of the OIC General Secretariat; a representative of the current Host Agency (see below) and a representative of the previous Host Agency of the OIC Youth Capital.
 The Selection Committee is responsible of undertaking the selection and approval of the OIC Youth Capital.

 - The Organizing Committee: is responsible for coordination of the Programme’s implementation in the Host city, being composed of representatives from each of the following organizations: ICYF-DC, the OIC General Secretariat, the Host Agency as well as 1 representative (with no voting power) of the Host Country’s Ministry of Youth and Sport, and Ministry of Foreign Affairs and Ministry of Internal Affairs.